 If you or someone you love is having a heart attack—also known as acute myocardial infarction—minutes matter.

-A heart attack happens when blood flow to the heart is blocked, and your heart isn’t able to get the oxygen it needs from the blood.
+A heart attack happens when blood flow to the heart is blocked, and your heart is not able to get the oxygen it needs from the blood.
 Without blood flow, part of the heart muscle is damaged, or dies.
 This is a life-threatening medical emergency.

 Heart attack care at Emerson Hospital